 The GB subpopulation is managed solely by Nunavut.
 The GB quota was increased in 2005 from 40 bears to 74 bears, based on TEK of increasing numbers of bears (Keith et al. 2005) and the results of the 1998 -- 2000 study (Taylor et al. 2009).
-Harvest of bears in GB has generally been below the recommended quota, with an annual mean harvest of 63 bears since 2005.
+Harvest of bears in GB has generally been below the recommended TAH, with an annual mean harvest of 63 bears since 2005.

 In September 2019, the new Nunavut Polar Bear Co-management Plan was approved by the Nunavut Wildlife Management Board, following five years of consultation and development with co-management partners in Nunavut.
 The Plan replaced the Memoranda of Understanding that had been in place.
 Concomitant with the approval of the new Plan, and in response to public and stakeholder feedback, Nunavut changed the allowable harvest sex-ratio.
 Beginning with the 2019/2020 harvest season, up to 50% of a community's quota can be harvested as females without entering an overharvest situation.
 This replaces the 2:1 male-to-female harvest sex-ratio and no changes to existing community TAHs were made.
 There is a potential that the biological risk of negative population outcomes due to harvest will increase because adult female polar bears are the most important contributors to population growth.
-The GN is monitoring how this implemented change in harvest sex-ratio will affect the sex-ratio of harvested bears.
+The GN is monitoring how this implemented change in harvest sex-ratio will affect the sex-ratio of harvested bears with the average female proportion of harvest in 2019/2020 and 2020/2021 equaling 39.2%.
+Females have been underharvested relative to the annual recommended quota by approximately 21.9% on average during 2016/2017 - 2020/2021 (5 yr) time period.